klahrinz/klahrinz.github.io/LAW01-06-3crp.md

 The record of the preliminary investigation, whether conducted by a judge or a prosecutor, shall not form part of the record of the case.
 However, the court, on its own initiative or on motion of any party, may order the production of the record or any of its part when necessary in the resolution of the case or any incident therein, or when it is to be introduced as an evidence in the case by the requesting party.

-**Section 9.
+**§9.
 Cases not requiring a preliminary investigation nor covered by the Rule on Summary Procedure.**

  - (a) *If filed with the prosecutor.*

-If the complaint is filed directly with the prosecutor involving an offense punishable by imprisonment of less than four (4) years, two (2) months and one (1) day, the procedure outlined in section 3(a) of this Rule shall be observed.
+If the complaint is filed directly with the prosecutor involving an offense punishable by imprisonment of less than four (4) years, two (2) months and one (1) day, the procedure outlined in §3(a) of this Rule shall be observed.
 The prosecutor shall act on the complaint based on the affidavits and other supporting documents submitted by the complainant within ten (10) days from its filing.

  - (b) *If filed with the Municipal Trial Court.*

- If the complaint or information is filed with the Municipal Trial Court or Municipal Circuit Trial Court for an offense covered by this section, the procedure in section 3(a) of this Rule shall be observed.
+ If the complaint or information is filed with the Municipal Trial Court or Municipal Circuit Trial Court for an offense covered by this section, the procedure in §3(a) of this Rule shall be observed.
 If within ten (10) days after the filing of the complaint or information, the judge finds no probable cause after personally evaluating the evidence, or after personally examining in writing and under oath the complainant and his witnesses in the form of searching questions and answers, he shall dismiss the same.
 He may, how ever, require the submission of additional evidence, within ten (10) days from notice, to determine further the existence of probable cause.
 If the judge still finds no probable cause despite the additional evidence, he shall, within ten (10) days from its submission or expiration of said period, dismiss the case.
 When he finds probable cause, he shall issue a warrant of arrest, or a commitment order if the accused had already been arrested, and hold him for trial.
 However, if the judge is satisfied that there is no necessity for placing the accused under custody, he may issue summons instead of a warrant of arrest.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 113 ARREST </p>

-**Section 1.
+**§1.
 Definition of arrest.**

 Arrest is the taking of a person into custody in order that he may be bound to answer for the commission of an offense.

-**Section 2.
+**§2.
 Arrest; how made.**

 An arrest is made by an actual restraint of a person to be arrested, or by his submission to the custody of the person making the arrest.
 No violence or unnecessary force shall be used in making an arrest.
 The person arrested shall not be subject to a greater restraint than is necessary for his detention.

-**Section 3.
+**§3.
 Duty of arresting officer.**

 It shall be the duty of the officer executing the warrant to arrest the accused and deliver him to the nearest police station or jail without unnecessary delay.

-**Section 4.
+**§4.
 Execution of warrant.**

 The head of the office to whom the warrant of arrest was delivered for execution shall cause the warrant to be executed within ten (10) days from its receipt.
 Within ten (10) days after the expiration of the period, the officer to whom it was assigned for execution shall make a report to the judge who issued the warrant.
 In case of his failure to execute the warrant, he shall state the reasons therefor.

-**Section 5.
+**§5.
 Arrest without warrant; when lawful.**

 A peace officer or a private person may, without a warrant, arrest a person: